 Step 3: Mix together.
 Here’s where we add the wet ingredients to the oat mixture and bring everything together.

 Step 4: Fold in the apples and pecans.
-Pour into your baking dish.
+Pour the apple oatmeal mixture into your baking dish.

 Step 5: Bake it!